MarcelaBarella/addressbook/README.md

 To use this application on your computer you must install [docker](https://www.docker.com/), please refer to it official documentation to install it.
 When you have docker installed, then you can build this application typing the following in your computer terminal:
 ```
+./scripts/run.sh
 ```

 ## Tests
 To run this application tests you can type the following command on your terminal:
 ```
+./scripts/test.sh
 ```

 ## Improvements
 - Create user interface for the project.
 - Generating a UUID using sequelizer.
+- Use offline mode on firebase for testing.
 - Improve register validation with more complex validations to email and password.